Ar-zz-duboy/Arduboy/README.md

 ```

 ### Include
-To use the Arduboy library in your own sketches, include the `Arduboy.h` heade file.
+To use the Arduboy library in your own sketches, include the `Arduboy.h` header file.
 To do so, add the following line to the top of your `.ino` file.
 ```C
 #include "Arduboy.h"
 ```